 [English/Japanese]

-Hachioji City has a market called the Hachioji General Wholesale Center.
-Here, you can find rare fish, etc. There is also a store specializing in halal foodstuffs, which is convenient for international students to shop.
+Hachioji has a market called the Hachioji General Wholesale Center.
+You can find rare fish and other items there.
+A shop specializing in halal foodstuffs is also available, making shopping convenient for international students.
 The school plans to visit this market as a field trip.

 Show original text